wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Support ==

-Support is available from the [HELP tab](http://a3rev.com/shop/wp-e-commerce-grid-view/#help_tab) on the Pro Versions Home page.
+Support is available from the [Support tab](http://wordpress.org/support/plugin/wp-e-commerce-grid-view/) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.4 - 2013/08/13 =
+* Tweaks :
+	* Now just include grid view style when viewing shop page or category page.
+	* Tested for full compatibility with WordPress v3.6.0
+	* Added PHP Public Static to functions in Class.
+Done so that PHP Public Static warnings don't show in DE_BUG mode.
+	* Updated the plugins support links to the plugins WordPress support forum.

 = 1.0.3 - 2013/04/22 =
 * Feature: Added when install and activate plugin link redirects to the Store > Presentation options page where the WP e-Commerce Grid View settings are  instead of the wp-plugins dashboard which has caused confusion as users do not realize that WP Grid View has no settings.